esamattis/lean-redux/README.md

 scopes can be defined with arrays.
 Works like paths in [Lodash](https://lodash.com/docs/4.16.4#set).
 If `scope` is passed as a prop from the parent component it will override the value defined here.
-- `getInitialState(): Object` Create default values for the scoped state
+- `getInitialState(): Object` Create default values for the scoped state.
+Like component getInitialState this is executed only once when the component is mounted.
 - `mapState(state: Object, ownProps: Object): Object` Just like the `mapStateToProps` in React Redux, but the state is scoped according to the `scope` option.
 If not defined the default implementation is to return the